kalisam/Amazon_Rose_Forest_01/README.md

 3. **Transparent Audit Trails**: Cryptographic proof of all system decisions
 4. **Agent-Centric Security**: Authentication and authorization via Holochain

+**Limitations:** conductor-level operations such as DNA creation, registration, and cell installation are not yet implemented.
+When compiled with the `holochain_conductor` feature these functions will return an error indicating the missing integration.

 ## Development

 ### Dependencies